 - A cup of water and a sponge can entertain a water-loving toddler for a long time.

 - A spray bottle filled with natural materials is great for cleaning counters (and not worrying about your toddler ingesting it).

 - Believe it or not, sweeping can be fun for toddlers with suitable materials.
 My little ones enjoy using their child-sized broom set.

 - If you are daring, give them a shot at pulling items out of the dishwasher for you.
 They can save your back a little strain by handing you items from the lower drawer.

 - While your toddler is not ready for cooking, they may be prepared to learn to cut (with a butter knife, of course).
 My daughter loves to cut (with scissors and butter knives) soft items like noodles, green beans, asparagus, cooked sweet potato rings, hot dogs, apples, pears, etc.

 - Teach kids to set the table properly with a placemat for guidance.

 Chores in the playroom and bedroom:

-- Make sure that every toy has a home and teach your toddler where to put the toys.
+- Make sure every toy has a home, and teach your toddler where to put the toys.
 Labeling with pictures can help kids quickly identify where toys and books go.
 Once that is done, try making games of picking up.
-Race your toddler to see how many toys they can pick up in a minute or who can pick up more toys in a limited amount of time.
+Race your toddler to see how many toys they can pick up in a minute or who can pick up more quickly.

-- If you are okay with messy drawers, teach your toddler how the drawers are organized and help him/her put their laundry away.
+- If you are okay with messy drawers, teach your toddler how they are organized and help him/her put their laundry away.